-Whoopi Goldberg, Jeanine Pirro Fight On The View Was Much Worse Backstage
+Whoopi Goldberg, Jeanine Pirro Fight On ‘The View’ Was Much Worse Backstage

 “Did you just point at me?
 Listen, I don’t have Trump derangement.
 Let me tell you what I have.
 I’m tired of people starting a conversation with ‘Mexicans are liars and rapists.'”

 It went downhill from there.
 Pirro tried to come back with a claim that Trump was standing up for Americans by keeping criminals out.
-Eventually Whoopi had enough and said “Say goodbye I’m done!”
+Eventually, Whoopi had enough and said, “Say goodbye I’m done!”
 The show then cut to commercial break.

 When the show came back on, Whoopi admitted that she lost her cool, but also said that she didn’t care for being called “hysterical.”